 If you slip and fall in front of a business, it is often much easier to hold that company responsible for your injuries than it would be for a private individual.
 Additionally, in many areas, the local government is responsible for clearing sidewalks in front of municipal or state-owned buildings, like the post office or the courthouse.

 If you fell or were injured on an icy or snow-covered sidewalk, there are often legal options available to you to get the compensation you need to recover from your injuries.
-An experienced personal injury attorney, like the slip-and-fall lawyers at Goldberg Finnegan, can help you determine your options.
+An experienced personal injury attorney in Washington D.C., like the slip-and-fall lawyers at Goldberg Finnegan, can help you determine your options.